Tay0710/Design_S1_006/Videos/README.md

 ### **Custom_PCB_Motor_Test_Video.mp4**
 This video shows each motor in operation while connected to our custom flight controller PCB and commercial ESCs.

+### **Left_Turn_Video.mp4**
+This video shows the drone autonomously turning left when there is a corner.
+This was filmed in the designated testing zone of the Lycopodium Laboratory.